Uzay-G/portfolio/_posts/2019-09-10-useful-github-tools-and-libraries.md

 <center><img src="https://camo.githubusercontent.com/9c24355bb3afbff914503b663ade7beb341079fa/68747470733a2f2f6e6f64656a732e6f72672f7374617469632f696d616765732f6c6f676f2d6c696768742e737667" alt="node"></center>
 #### Node.js
-<a target="_blank" href="https://github.com/nodejs/node">Nodejs</a> is a very popular tool you probably already know about that lets you use javascript on your server instead of your browser.
+<a target="_blank" href="https://github.com/nodejs/node">Nodejs</a> is a popular tool you probably already know about that lets you use javascript on your server instead of your browser.
 <br>

 You can also check this <a target="_blank" href="https://github.com/sorrycc/awesome-javascript">awesome-javascript github repository that lists tons of other fun tools with js.